royyandzakiy/esp32cam-capture/README.md

 - open folder `esp32cam-capture`
 - create empty file `credentials.h`
 - edit `WIFI_SSID` & `WIFI_PASS` with current WiFi configurations
+- edit `serverName` by inserting target IP address or domain
+- edit `serverPath` if needed (for example if placed files in a different directory or with a different file name)
 - Connect ESP32-Cam with proper pinout connections with an FTDI or other programmer

 ```